johari-Frias/Amazon-Global-Sales-Analytics/README.md

 An Amazon global e-commerce marketplace generates millions of dollars in cross-border revenue, yet hidden inefficiencies in logistics, pricing, and inventory quietly erode profitability.
 This project analyzes **50,000+ transactions across 14 countries** to answer one core question: **where is the business leaking value, and how do we fix it?**

-Through a five-dashboard analytical suite, the analysis systematically dissects the operation—from supply chain bottlenecks and margin-destroying payment methods, to discount strategies that fail and inventory capital misallocated to low-margin products.
+Through a five-dashboard analytical suite, the analysis systematically dissects the operation, from supply chain bottlenecks and margin-destroying payment methods, to discount strategies that fail and inventory capital misallocated to low-margin products.
 The result is a data-driven action plan that identifies **$978K in recoverable hidden costs** and provides a roadmap for optimizing every layer of the business.

 ---